 How a dog’s physiology directs what they should be eating

-When it comes to diet, the jaw structure of canines gives us an indication of the diet that matches their physiology and that they evolved to eat and thrive on in the wild.
+When it comes to diet, the jaw structure of canines gives us an indication of the diet that matches their physiology and the evolution of dogs in the wild to eat and thrive.
 Dogs’ teeth and jaws are adapted to a carnivorous diet with teeth that are designed for capturing and dismembering prey.

 The length and function of the dogs’ digestive system also indicates that they were born to eat raw meat and absorb their nutrition primarily from the body parts of their prey with a small additional component of their diet coming from plant matter which includes grasses, seeds and fruits.

 The benefits of eating raw ‘prey’ for dogs

 To us humans, some of the more “undesirable” parts of an animal are the most delicious and nutritious to canines!
 In the wild, the first things to go are the internal organs of prey which harbour the most concentrated levels of vitamins and minerals.
 Organs like liver, kidneys, heart and brain are concentrated sources of fat soluble vitamins like A, D, E and K.

 Wolves will consume skin, fur and bones as well as muscle meat in their ancestral diet.
 In larger prey, the stomach contents may be shaken to remove the bulk of the contents as a natural precautionary instinct, but the lining of the digestive system which is rich in natural probiotics would be consumed.